radiantlogic-v8/documentation-new/documentation/sys-admin-guide/password-policies.md

 The passwords that are stored in a RadiantOne Universal Directory store may be hashed using any of the following methods: Clear, CRYPT, MD5, PBKDF2AD, Salted SHA-1, Salted SHA-256, Salted SHA-384, Salted SHA-512, and SHA-1.
 The least secure methods of CRYPT, MD5, and SHA-1 have been hidden as options from the Main Control Panel.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – PBKDF2AD is the required password encryption expected in Azure AD.
-Therefore, if your HDAP store (or persistent cache) will be synchronized to Azure AD, and passwords are a part of the synchronization, use the PBKDF2AD encryption option to store passwords in the RadiantOne Universal Directory.**
+>PBKDF2AD is the required password encryption expected in Azure AD.
+Therefore, if your HDAP store (or persistent cache) will be synchronized to Azure AD, and passwords are a part of the synchronization, use the PBKDF2AD encryption option to store passwords in the RadiantOne Universal Directory.

 ### Automatic Update to Stronger Password Hash